The LWICC Reentry Task Force

 - A pastor will give instructions on how the service is to be conducted.

-- Mask are to remain in place during the service properly fitted, covering the mouth and nose securely.
+- Masks are to remain in place during the service properly fitted, covering the mouth and nose securely.

 - If possible, use the restroom before coming to church.
-The restrooms on the south side of the building will be used.
-No more then two persons will be allowed in the restroom at one time.
 Parents are requested to accompany their young children to the restroom.

 Volunteers and congregants attending should answer the following questions: